 To download the lesson that goes with the video (and other lessons about teaching students to write with details), fill in your information below:

-Lesson Idea 2: Use strong adjectives to describe a topic
+Lesson Idea 2: Use strong adjective to describe a topic

 Opinion or persuasive writing often requires the writer to describe the topic.
 Many students will over-use general adjectives like good, bad, nice, etc. Once students are familiar with the genre of opinion/persuasive writing, push them to take their writing to the next level by replacing boring adjectives with more exciting ones.
 You can show students how you revise a piece of writing to include more interesting adjectives.
 You might also have the class create an anchor chart of adjectives for their opinion/persuasive pieces – use a t-chart format, listing positive adjectives on one side and negative adjectives on the other.
 A lesson on this topic is included in your free download (make sure you’ve subscribed to receive it!).